 Renting a home is very similar to buying a home.
-You usually hire a Realtor, look at properties, submit an offer, negotiate the terms, sign a contract/lease, do a walk-through, pay money and are given the keys.
+You usually hire a Realtor, look at properties, submit an offer, negotiate the terms, sign a contract/lease, do a walk-through, pay money, and are given the keys.
 However, some tenants don’t think it’s necessary to hire a real estate agent, so they go at it alone.

-Homes for rent are only a mouse click away, so what could possibly go wrong renting a home without using a Realtor?
+Homes for rent are only a mouse click away, so what could possibly go wrong with renting a home without using a Realtor?
 A lot!
 Below are 6 reasons why tenants should always hire a real estate agent to assist them with their rental needs.

 Avoid Rental Scams

 You’ve probably seen this headline before“family scammed out of money and home by rental scam” and yet people continue to get scammed.
 How is this possible?